lsst/in-kind-program_lsst_io/docs/contributions/contributed-evaluation-committee.rst

 Find Out More
 =============

-Read the `CEC's Charge <https://project.lsst.org/groups/cec/charge>`_
+Read the CEC's Charge NOTE: add link

-Catch up with where the CEC is in its work on the `Updates page <https://project.lsst.org/groups/cec/updates>`_
+Catch up with where the CEC is in its work on the Updates page note: add link

 Contact the Committee via any of its members, or its current Chair, Phil Marshall